-In a medical emergency, teachers have been appropriately trained to administer emergency paediatric first aid if necessary.
+In a medical emergency, teachers have been appropriately trained to administer emergency first aid including paediatric first aid if necessary.
 If possible, the school's First Aiders will be asked to attend.
 If an ambulance needs to be called, staff will;